VikasSpawar/Pro_Tasker/README.md

 ## Deployed Link : - https://pro-tasker-psi.vercel.app/
 </br>
 Pro Tasker is a task management application built with Next.js, TypeScript, Tailwind CSS, and MST (Mobx State Tree).
 It allows users to create, view, update, and delete tasks.
-The application incorporates the specified technologies and follows best practices in terms of code organization, styling, and version control.
+The application incorporates the specified technologies and follows best practices in terms of code organization, styling, responsiveness, and version control.

 ## Installation
 - Clone the repository: git clone <repository_url>